 In addition to daily teaching rounds, led by individual members of the department faculty, the department holds a series of weekly resident conferences and review lectures to discuss specific neurosurgical concepts, techniques, problems, and solutions.
 Both faculty and residents are regular participants in these programs, many of which include formal didactic presentations.
-Also, the department presents a visiting professor series where world renown physicians lecture on their topics of expertise.
+The training program includes the following faculty/resident conference:

 Department faculty offer advanced level training for professionals in several areas.
 Courses currently offered include:

 - Principles and Practice of Gamma Knife Surgery